expo/expo/docs/pages/versions/unversioned/sdk/register-root-component.md

 No return value.

-> **Note:** `Expo.registerRootComponent` is roughly equivalent to React Native's [AppRegistry.registerComponent](https://facebook.github.io/react-native/docs/appregistry.html), with some additional hooks to provide Expo specific functionality.
+> **Note:** `registerRootComponent` is roughly equivalent to React Native's [AppRegistry.registerComponent](https://facebook.github.io/react-native/docs/appregistry.html), with some additional hooks to provide Expo specific functionality.

 ## Common questions

-### I created my project before SDK 18 and I want to remove `Expo.registerRootComponent`, how do I do this?
+### I created my project before SDK 18 and I want to remove `registerRootComponent`, how do I do this?

 - Before continuing, make sure your project is running on SDK 18 or later.
 - Open up `main.js` (or if you changed it, whatever your `"main"` is in `package.json`).
 - Set `"main"` to `"node_modules/expo/AppEntry.js"`.
-- Delete the `Expo.registerRootComponent` call from `main.js` and put `export default` before your root component's class declaration.
+- Delete the `registerRootComponent` call from `main.js` and put `export default` before your root component's class declaration.
 - Rename `main.js` to `App.js`.

 ### What if I want to name my main app file something other than App.js?